TANTRÉ FARM CSA NEWSLETTER

 CARROTS (Orange and Purple): You will receive Chantenay (shorter than other cultivars, but have greater girth with broad shoulders and taper towards a blunt, rounded tip; most commonly diced for use in canned or prepared foods) and Purple Haze (bright purplish-red roots with bright orange interior and a sweet flavor; cooking will cause the color to fade, but exquisite served raw or roasted coins).

 -How to use: Can be used raw as carrot sticks, grated in salads or juiced; steamed or sautéed, in stews, soups, casseroles, stir-fries

--How to store: Refrigerate dry and unwashed roots in plastic bag for up to 2 weeks; stores best in near freezing conditions around 32 degrees and 95% humidity; greens may last up to a week refrigerated in plastic bag
+-How to store: Refrigerate dry and unwashed roots in plastic bag for up to 2 weeks; stores best in near freezing conditions around 32 degrees and 95% humidity.

--How to use: good in French onion soup, great for salads, soups, sandwiches, slices, grilled.
+-How to use: for salads, soups, and light cooking

-PEA SHOOTS: You will receive a bag of pea shoots (which are extremely high in vitamins A & C and calcium) from Garden Works Organic Farm.
+MICRO-GREENS: You will receive 2 clamshells of pea shoots (which are extremely high in vitamins A & C and calcium) from Garden Works Organic Farm.
 They are a certified organic 4.5 acre truck garden and greenhouse farm in Ann Arbor operating year-round with several types of heirloom vegetables, and wheatgrass, sunflower shoots and other microgreens available throughout the year.
-If you would like to find a way to continue to receive these delicious, tender greens, contact firstname.lastname@example.org and ask for Rob MacKercher.
+Garden Works sells produce at the AA Farmers Market.
+Contact Rob MacKercher at email@example.com.